-The decision tree PowerPoint slide I’m creating is for this decision point: Should Acme company allocate $25,000 of its advertising budget on Facebook ads or a trade show?
+Let's create a decision tree PowerPoint slide for a fictional case.
+Should Acme company set aside $25,000 of its advertising budget on Facebook ads or a trade show?

 I'll use the Expected Value of each to show why one option is clearly better than the other.
-(Note: The figures in the decision tree I’m creating are make-believe data for a fictitious company, Acme Inc.)
+(Note: The figures in the decision tree I’m creating are make-believe data for a fictitious company.)

 How to Customize a Slide Layout to Create a Decision Tree in PowerPoint

 I’m using the Mindmap PowerPoint Template, which I downloaded from Envato Elements.